ChuangLi99/SWPepNovo/README.md

 Parallel programming interface | MPI 3.0, OpenMP 3.1, OpenACC 2.0

 Usage: eg: bsub –I –b –q queue_name –n 1 –cgsp 64 –share_size 4096 –host_stack 128 ./SWPepNovo input-path output-path ...

+#2 MPI Cluster
+Installation and Requirements
+We assume that readers are familiar with MPI to some extent and are able to run MPI programs.
+We recommend at least 8GB of memory for workflows involving standard tryptic digestions.

+Usage:

+eg: mpirun -np <number of processes> -f servers ./SWPepNovo input-path output-path ...